Crone1/Sleep-Classification/README.md

 2. Feature Extraction (2-feature-extraction.ipynb)
    - We used the tsfresh library for this,  in particular, its extract_features and select_features functions
 3. Classification and Results (3-classification-and-results.ipynb)
-   - Here we used a number of models in the Scikit-learn package
+   - Here we used a number of models in the Scikit-learn package and also carried out several experiments